aayushdecode1963/EasyHire---Job-portal/README.md

 # EasyHire - Job portal

 EasyHire is a modern, responsive job portal that connects job seekers with recruiters, making the hiring process seamless and efficient..
-Built using the MERN stack (MongoDB, Express.js, React, Node.js), along with Firebase Authentication and Tailwind CSS, this portal provides a seamless experience for users exploring career opportunities.
+Built using the MERN stack (MongoDB, Express.js, React, Node.js), along with JWT Authentication, this portal provides a seamless experience for users exploring career opportunities.

 ## Features